GarvanLamb/Auto_Extruder/README.md

 # Auto_Extruder
 Senior Design 2 Project Temple University Auto Extruder

 This is the python code and installer for windows computers to be used for the Auto Extruder.
+For full installion click on

 # Steps for installing on Windows